 - 13-16 Air Filters: These are the highest-quality, standard filters.
 They can remove particles down to 0.3 microns.

 - 17-20 Air Filters: These filters, also known as HEPA (High Energy Particulate Air) air filters surpass the standard MERV rating by removing 99.97% of airborne particles 0.3 micron and larger.
 While often used in hospitals, they cause too much air resistance to be installed in a standard HVAC system without making modifications.

 Other Ways to Reduce Allergens

 In addition to choosing quality air conditioner filters and changing them regularly, you can do other things to help clear the air in your home.

-- Limiting or removing carpets and rugs.
+- Limit or remove carpets and rugs.

-- Keeping pets outdoors.
+- Keep pets outdoors.